-Most account managers schedule their client reviews only weeks (or days) before they are due.
-Don’t be most account managers.
+Most key account managers schedule their quarterly business reviews (QBRs) only weeks (or days) before they are due.
+Don't be most account managers.

 Invite your client to recurring meetings for your business reviews for the required frequency (usually 3 months).
-Don’t worry about it being so far in advance.
+Don't worry about it's so far in advance.
 You can always add guests and change the date, time or duration later.